 Dentistry is all about smiles, and having a confident, healthy, beautiful smile is important even for patients wearing dentures.
-Our practice provides personalized denture services that meet the needs and comfort levels of our patients.
+Our dental practice in Tenafly NJ provides personalized denture services that meet the needs and comfort levels of our patients.
 All of our patients are unique and we create one-of-a-kind dentures that feel good and look natural.

 Dentures are a form of full mouth rehabilitation in which we replace a patient’s missing teeth with prosthesis that is removable, meaning the patient will need to remove the dentures every night and put them back on in the morning.
 There are two types of dentures, full dentures and partial dentures.

-- Full dentures are made when a patient is either missing all of their natural teeth or if all of their natural teeth need to be extracted and replaced.
+Full dentures are made when a patient is either missing all of their natural teeth or if all of their natural teeth need to be extracted and replaced.
 When extractions are needed, we offer our patients the option of having Immediate Full Dentures made so that they are never without teeth.
-Prior to having your teeth removed, we will go through several steps of measurement and fabrication in order to create a completed, ready to go, denture.
-After removing the teeth, the Immediate Dentures are given to the patient that same day.
+Prior to having your teeth removed, we will go through several steps of measurement and fabrication in order to create a complete, ready to go, denture.
+After removing the teeth, Immediate Dentures are given to the patient that same day.
 This ensures that our patients never go a day without teeth.
-However, the patient will need to have follow up visits in order to ensure that the denture fits accordingly as the patient heals.
-Ultimately, the Immediate Dentures will need to be retrofitted once the after the patient’s jaw bone has completely healed.
+However, the patient will need to have follow-up visits in order to ensure that the denture fits accordingly as the patient heals.
+Ultimately, the Immediate Dentures will need to be retrofitted once the patient’s jaw bone has completely healed.

 How do I know if dentures are the right choice for me?